elastisys/compliantkubernetes/docs/compliantkubernetes/ciso-guide/audit-logs.md

 ## SSH Access Logs

-Compliant Kubernetes also captures highlighly privileged SSH access to the worker Nodes in the `authlog*` index pattern.
+Compliant Kubernetes also captures highly privileged SSH access to the worker Nodes in the `authlog*` index pattern.
 Only administrators should have such access.

 ![Example of SSH Access Logs](img/authlog.png)